top of page

 YOUR MOTHER’S WORST NIGHTMARE co-headlined this show with BLACK PENNY.
 Their setup, to her right, was still pristine, as if no one had even bothered to shop there tonight.
 She didn’t know how they managed that level of organization.
 Their table looked like a perfectly curated boutique—shirts folded with military precision, price tags neatly aligned, and not a stray Sharpie in sight.

-It wasn’t that she didn’t try.
-She did.
-Every night, she started with the best intentions, lining everything up like a merchandising wizard with a vision.
 But somewhere between the rush of the crowd, the endless questions, and the random chaos of the job, the neatness always unraveled.
 She was great at a lot of things—keeping stock numbers in her head, hustling through sales, charming the occasional drunk customer—but staying perfectly polished wasn’t one of them.

 And after tonight, she supposed none of that mattered anyway.
 After years of being the band’s merchandise manager, she’d decided to call it quits.
 The thought was foreign and clung to her like an oversized band hoodie on her 5’3” frame—comfortable and warm, yet it didn’t fit right, because managing the merch and running the band's website was all she’d ever known.
 Even now, with the decision made, she couldn’t bring herself to tell anyone about it.

 Not Tristan, her brother and the band’s lead singer, and not Nate, the band’s keyboardist, Josh, their bassist, or Cory, their drummer.
 After years of late nights, early load-ins, and sleepless hours on the bus, she was ready to walk away from it all.
 Over the past six years, she’d seen first-hand the toll this lifestyle had on roadies, production managers, and other crew members.
 Burn-out was real.
+But it wasn't only that.

-But it was more than that.
-Somewhere along the way, Keri had become just another note in one of the band’s hit songs, important but never part of the melody that everyone remembered.
 She was always there, always making sure the next tour ran smoothly, the next concert merchandise was ready.
 Part of the operation, part of the band’s success—but never the one making decisions or carving her own path.

-The constant travel, the endless to-do lists, and the lives she helped shape for others all left her feeling like she was living in the shadows of everyone else’s dreams.
+But since Tristan got sober and had settled down after marriage and now a child, she felt less needed in that role.
+Now, the constant travel, the endless to-do lists, and the lives she helped shape for others all left her feeling like she was living in the shadows of everyone else’s dreams.
 She couldn’t remember the last time she’d done something that was hers, something that wasn’t just a footnote in someone else’s story.

 Somewhere deep down, she’d always had a passion for something more—something hers—whether it was a business venture, a creative project, or a role where she could stand on her own and have her own identity.